 The second edition of the biggest event of the Erasmus Generation will take place in Bucharest, from the 6th to the 9th of April, bringing together more than 900 participants from all over Europe and beyond in a conference on skills gained through international opportunities and civic engagement of young people.

 The Erasmus Student Network is organising the second edition of the Erasmus Generation Meeting, the leading student event focusing on the improvement of the Erasmus+ programme and international opportunities for young people.
-The event is organised with the support of the Romanian Erasmus+ National Agency ANPCDEFP, and it is part of ESN’s flagship project “Erasmus Generation in Action”, co-funded by the European Parliament.
+The event is organised with the support of the Romanian Erasmus+ National Agency ANPCDEFP, and it is part of ESN’s flagship project, “Erasmus Generation in Action”, co-funded by the European Parliament.
 The event is hosted by the Politechnica University of Bucharest.

 Under the theme “International skills for more engaged societies”, the 2023 edition will have two main pillars: skills gained through international opportunities, and civic engagement of young people.
-Both topics are extremely timely due to the ongoing European Year of Skills and the elections to the European Parliament which will take place in 2024.
+Both topics are extremely timely due to the ongoing European Year of Skills and the elections to the European Parliament, which will take place in 2024.

 Beyond these two key occasions, skills development and civic engagement are at the core of international experiences for young people from all over the world.
 In that regard, EGM seeks to be the space in which the main protagonists of these experiences, the students, gather to learn from each other, work together and exchange directly with the institutions and stakeholders that make internationalisation and youth engagement possible on how we can improve mobility opportunities for all young people by fostering engagement and improving skills acquisition.

 The event has a comprehensive programme with more than 100 sessions focusing on key topics for the Erasmus+ programme, international education and youth policies.
 Those include topics such as inclusive mobility and volunteering, Erasmus+ grants, sustainable travel of Erasmus+ students, and digital transformation and internationalisation at home.
-Other key topics in the international education agenda, such as European University Alliances or the new proposal for a Council Recommendation on Mobility for all will also be discussed at the event with EU officials and stakeholders.
+Other key topics in the international education agenda, such as European University Alliances or the new proposal for a Council Recommendation on Mobility for all, will also be discussed at the event with EU officials and stakeholders.
 The conclusions of the event will feed into ESN’s work supporting mobile learners across Europe and advocating for better mobility opportunities.

-The event organised by Erasmus Student Network Romania and supported by the European Commission features video messages from the Vice-President of the European Commission, Margaritis Schinas, as well as the President of the European Parliament, Roberta Metsola, an alumna of the Erasmus+ programme herself.
+The event, organised by Erasmus Student Network Romania and supported by the European Commission, features video messages from the Vice-President of the European Commission, Margaritis Schinas, as well as the President of the European Parliament, Roberta Metsola, an alumna of the Erasmus+ programme herself.

-Mariya Gabriel, Commissioner for Innovation, Research, Culture, Education and Youth, expressed her support to the event and the instrumental work done by the Erasmus Student Network supporting EU policies and programmes through a written statement.
+Mariya Gabriel, Commissioner for Innovation, Research, Culture, Education and Youth, expressed her support for the event and the instrumental work done by the Erasmus Student Network supporting EU policies and programmes through a written statement.